kikweeisW2012/Konpaniondx/README.md

-# Konpanion
+# Konpaniondx

-### Konpanion is a HKMPpouch mod that adds a little knight to keep you company (works with CustomKnight)
+### Konpaniondx is a HKMPpouch mod that adds a little knight to keep you company (works with CustomKnight)

 # 0.2.1.0